espterm/espterm-firmware/README.md

 ## Goals

-This project aims to be a wireless terminal emulator that'll work with the likes of Arduino, Atmega, PIC, STM8, STM32 / mbed etc. Anything with UART, even your USB-serial dongle will work.
+This project aims to be a wireless terminal emulator that'll work with the likes of Arduino, AVR, PIC, STM8, STM32, mbed etc, anything with UART, even your USB-serial dongle will work.

-Connect it to the Arduino via UART and use the terminal (on your PC or phone) for debug logging, remote control etc.
-It works like a simple LCD screen, in a way.
+Connect it to the master device via UART and use the terminal (on your PC or phone) for debug logging, remote control etc. It works like a simple LCD screen, in a way.

 It lets you make simple UI (manipulating the screen with ANSI sequences) and receive input from buttons on the webpage (and keyboard on PC).
 Touch input is a possibility but not currently implemented.